bdshahab/in-app-purchasing-by-crypto/README.md

 In-app payment using cryptocurrencies

-Due to various restrictive laws or sanctions, financial exchanges are not available in a free and equal way for everyone in the world.
+Due to various restrictive laws or sanctions, financial exchanges are not available freely and equally for everyone in the world.
 Still, cryptocurrencies do not have any geographical limitations, and they are not limited to anyone.
 App stores usually follow those rules and sanctions, so some developers cannot sell their products.

 However, those app stores also deduct a significant percentage of the sales as commissions and taxes from the income of developers!
 However, making in-app purchases using cryptocurrencies is possible to prevent that.